3milyR/3milyR/README.md

 - 🎓 **MSBA** @ Carnegie Mellon (Graduating May 2025)
 - 📊 Data & Business Analytics | Operations | Strategy
 - 💡 Interested in Data Science and emerging technologies shaping the future — like Brain-Computer Interfaces, Autonomous Vehicles, the expanding role of Diamonds as Semiconductors, and Quantum Computing (probably).
-- I really, really ❤️ dogs
+- I really, really ❤️ dogs (cats too!)
-- I also ❤️ cats

 ## 🔧 Skills